github/copilot-survey-engine/README.md

 npm start
 ```

-As a first time execution probot will prompt you for creating a new GitHub App or connect it with an existing App.
-As you complete that information a .env file will get created in your local source code and all the private information regarding your GitHub App will be automatically written there.
+Once you clone the project and execute this commands locally, as a first time execution probot will prompt you for creating a new GitHub App or connect it with an existing App.
+As you complete the requested information, a .env file will get created in your local source code and all the private information regarding your GitHub App will be automatically written there.
+You could then modify the deployment settings to deploy the app in the infrastructure of your liking and connect it to your desired database.

 ## Docker